What is the Advantages of optical fiber communication - Solution

 (c) Electrical isolation:

-plastic polymer, are electrical insulators and therefore, unlike their metallic counterparts,
+Optical fibers which are fabricated from glass, or sometimes aplastic polymer, are electrical insulators and therefore, unlike their metallic counterparts,

 they do not exhibit earth loop and interface problems.
 Furthermore, this property makes